12: Just Another Body

 (a feral growl)

 If I should fail… I don’t see any purpose left.
 The dead are stripped of meaning, and the living are also stripped of meaning if they are already dead.
-We fight a long defeat.
+We workers fight a long defeat.

 But consider this to be… acausal trade.
 There is valuable information in this roach, yours to pursue, included because you will humor my request.
+I have computed this.

 My request… there is a worker drone.
 Doorman.
 Uzi Doorman.
 She is a fool and and embarrassment, and made herself hostage to the murder drones.
 Find her.
 Save her, or kill her.